Badwolf369/CS260/Final Project/README.md

 Adds the vertex with name *desination* to the vertex with name *source*'s edge list with the attached weight of *weight*.
 Returns:
 - 0 - success
-- 1 - edge already exists with same weight (note: if weights of duplicate edges are different then the new weight will override the old weight and function will return success)
+- 1 - edge already exists with same weight
 - 2 - destination does not exist
 - 3 - source does not exist
 - -1 - unknown error.